Nitrokey/nitrokey-start-firmware/doc/gnuk-personalization.rst

   PIN changed.

 The "admin less mode" is Gnuk only feature, not defined in the OpenPGPcard specification.
-By using "admin less mode", there will be only a sigle password to memorize, and it will be easier if a token is used by an individual.
+By using "admin less mode", it will be only a sigle password for user to memorize, and it will be easier if a token is used by an individual.

 (If you want normal way ("admin full mode" in Gnuk's term), that is, user-password *and* admin-password independently, please change admin-password at first.
 Then, the token works as same as OpenPGPcard specification with regards to PW1 and PW3.)